acm-udayton/ACM-Meeting-Records/docs/DEVELOPMENT.md

         <br>
         <i>reset_code</i>
         <p>
-          Reset the meeting join code for a currently active meeting after administrator confirmation.
-Requires a valid CSRF token, generates a new code, and redirects to <a href="#route-admin-show-code">/admin/show-code/</a>.
+          Reset the meeting join code for a currently active meeting.
+Generates a new code and redirects to <a href="#route-admin-show-code">/admin/show-code/</a>.
 If the meeting is not active, it renders an error page.
         </p>
       </li>
       <li id="route-admin-show-code">